 The Details of the Discovery

 “One of our divers, graduate student Aethan Caramon, actually made it into what appears to be the ‘lobby’ of this super-structure,” continued Dr. Starnes.
 “Some of the pictures he brought back are puzzling.
-There are bottles of rum and other liquor and what appears to be slot machines.
+There are rum and other liquor bottles and what appear to be slot machines.
 There are also hundreds of unopened cartons of Pall Mall cigarettes.
 I know it’s hard to believe, but the ruins are in almost perfect condition.
 Almost like it was staged.”

 According to the largest expedition sponsor, the Nevada Gaming Commission, they are thrilled with the team’s findings.

 “We couldn’t be more excited to find such a viable attraction at the bottom of Lake Tahoe,” exclaimed current NGC Chairman A.G.
 Burnett, who was appointed to the role by Governor Sandoval in 2012.
-“We think this is a real growth opportunity for the area which leverages the unique tourist attraction of Lake Tahoe.
-It’s a real competitive, and of course, archaeologically significant discovery which will help differentiate Nevada from our Indian gaming competitors in California and elsewhere.”
+“We think this is a real growth opportunity for the area, which leverages the unique tourist attraction of Lake Tahoe.
+It’s a real competitive and archaeologically significant discovery which will help differentiate Nevada from our Indian gaming competitors in California and elsewhere.”

-When asked if the archaeological team were being used by significant gambling interests to promote what might be a new destination, Professor Starnes bristled.
+Professor Starnes bristled when asked if the archaeological team was being used by significant gambling interests to promote what might be a new destination.

-“We take out work very seriously,” said a terse Dr. Starnes furrowing his brow on the shores of South Lake Tahoe.
-“The suggestion that our expedition patrons are using us in this fashion is patently false.
+“We take out work very seriously,” said a terse Dr. Starnes, furrowing his brow on the shores of South Lake Tahoe.
+“The suggestion that our expedition patrons use us in this fashion is false.
 I urge you and your readers to disregard such conspiracy thinking.
 We’ve made what amounts to one of the biggest discoveries of the 21st Century.
 Let’s enjoy this moment without tearing it apart with agenda-driven hearsay.
 OK?”